PnS2018/pns2018.github.com/session_05.md

 $ cd pnslib
 ```

-If you've installed the library, first, you need to pull the
+If you've installed the library, you need to pull the
 latest changes:

 ```